tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 (e.g. belonging to a particular organization).

-The only credential type supported by the X509 Identity Provider is `x509` . credentials which consist of a chain of 1 or more X.509 certificates.
+The only credential type supported by the X509 Identity Provider is `x509` .
+An X.509 credential contains a chain of 1 or more X.509 certificates, encoded as specified in {{!I-D.ietf-mls-protocol}}.
 Certificate chains MUST be validated according to the rules in {{!RFC5280}} using the trust roots agreed upon by the (TODO: Some sort of extension dealing with trust root negotiation).